 A broad range of information security decisions may be left to the client's business judgment.
-The client always has the discretion to make business decisions about which providers to engage based upon risk analysis of the providers' information security.
+The client always has the discretion to make business decisions about which providers to engage based upon risk assessment of the providers' information security.
 Although the client ultimately pays for the security measures, it is not the only one who is potentially liable for any loss of third-party information.

 When counseling clients about security alternatives, the LSP should document any advice and ensure that the client has access to technology experts.
 Upon request from the client, the LSP should clearly disclose the nature of the security measures and policies of the firm.
 Any decision by the client to forego security measures that the LSP recommends should be documented.
-In
+In addition, the LSP should, when appropriate, counsel the client about potential liability insurance coverage issues and be mindful that in some situations (especially those that may expose the LSP to third-party lawsuits) the LSP should consider whether to decline to provide representation.